schultzisaiah/my-tampermonkey-js/README.md

 - Exposes `FLDataLayer` from the page
 - If defined, exposes `FlagsFLFE` from the page
 	- this is the set of feature toggles active at the time the page was served by the application
+- If a profile page (ie: URI matching `/profile/*`), then indicate whether LD or PVIEW is serving the page

 #### Examples
 Page served from PVIEW, indicated as such, and FLDataLayer exposed: